|

 The most time consuming part of performing object recognition or

-applications.
+for many applications.
 Fortunately, it is possible to use approximate

 algorithms that sometimes return a slightly less than optimal answer